silverware13/File-transfer/README.txt

 ftclient flip1 12556 -g large.txt 35373

-and last lets try getting a text file that does not exist.
+and lets try getting a text file that does not exist.
+We should receive an error message from the server.

 ftclient flip1 12556 -g no.txt 511344

+For our last test we will want to test receiving a file that already exists at the destination.

+First edit "small.txt" the file being sent from the server to include an extra line such as "extra line!".

+Now from the client request a the small.txt again. ftclient flip1 12556 -g small.txt 54477

+There should be a prompt asking if you want to overwrite the file type n and confirm that the small.txt file has not been overwriten.
+It should not have "extra line!" at the end.

+Now from the client request a the small.txt again. ftclient flip1 12556 -g small.txt 54487

+This time when prompted say yes.
+Confirm that the small.txt file HAS been overwriten.
+It should have "extra line!" at the end.

 ----------------------------------------------------------

 At this point testing is complete.
-We have seen the results of listing, getting a small file, getting a large file, and trying to get a file that does not exists.
+We have seen the results of listing, getting a small file, getting a large file, trying to get a file that does not exists, and trying to get a file that already exists.